StereoFlo/Example-Laravel/README.md

 ```

 6) run installation for migrations **php artisan migrate:install** && then run refresh for migrations with a sample data (--seed) **php artisan migrate:refresh --seed**
-7) then run the command **php artisan key:generate** for make a unique key for you project
+7) then run the command **php artisan key:generate** for make an unique key for you project
 8) project are ready for use! log in into an admin section with credentials admin@recycle.lan:admin and set up the rest options
 9) enjoy!